uber/baseweb/rfcs/checkbox.md

 ### `Checkbox` API

 * `$isChecked: ?boolean`:
   check or uncheck the control.
 Default is `false`.
-Value of `null` means non-determinated
 * `$isFocused: boolean`:
   make the control focused (active).
 Default is `false`
 * `$isDisabled: boolean`: